opfab/operatorfabric-core/services/core/thirds/README.md

 #### Templates

 Templates are [Handlebars](https://handlebarsjs.com/) template files.
-Templates are fuelled with a data structure containing the card data (See [card data model](https://opfab.github.io/projects/services/core/cards-publication/0.1.1.SNAPSHOT/api/#__Models) for more information)
+Templates are fuelled with a data structure contained in the card data (See [card data model](https://opfab.github.io/projects/services/core/cards-publication/0.1.1.SNAPSHOT/api/#__Models) for more information)

 In addition to Handlebars basic syntax and helpers, Operator Fabric defines the following helpers :

 ##### numberFormat

 formats a number parameter using [Intl.NumberFormat](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Objets_globaux/NumberFormat).
-The locale used is current user selected one, and options are passed as hash parameters ([see Handlebars doc Literals section](https://handlebarsjs.com/)).
+The locale used is the current user selected one, and options are passed as hash parameters ([see Handlebars doc Literals section](https://handlebarsjs.com/)).

 ```
 {{numberFormat data.price style="currency" currency="EUR"}}
 ```

 ##### dateFormat

 formats the submitted parameters (millisecond since epoch) using [mement.format](https://momentjs.com/).
-The locale used is current user selected one, thr format is "format" hash parameter ([see Handlebars doc Literals section](https://handlebarsjs.com/)).
+The locale used is the current user selected one, the format is "format" hash parameter ([see Handlebars doc Literals section](https://handlebarsjs.com/)).

 ```
 {{dateFormat data.birthday format="MMMM Do YYYY, h:mm:ss a"}}
 ```

 ##### slice

 extracts a sub array from ann array

 example: